 Submit to the IOCDF Blog "Stories from the Community":

-We regularly publish stories on our IOCDF blog “Stories from the Community.”
+We regularly publish stories on our IOCDF blog "Stories from the Community."
 These stories are posted publicly on our website as well as frequently share through our social media channels.
-To learn more about the blog and view guidelines on how to submit, visit https://iocdf.org/ocd-stories.
+Learn more about the blog and view guidelines on how to submit.

 Submit to the quarterly OCD Newsletter:

 Our quarterly newsletter is available in both print and digital format and is free to all members of the IOCDF.
-Each issue we feature stories from the OCD Community, and we welcome you to submit!
+In each issue, we feature stories from the OCD community, and we welcome you to submit them!
 Our submission guidelines are as follows:

 - We accept submissions in the form of stories, poems, and research articles (by professionals)